mazalkov/HackerRank_Solutions/README.md

 # LeetCode-Solutions
-My solutions to LeetCode problems.
+My solutions to HackerRank problems.

-I have no formal Computer Science education past high school so these probably suck.
+I have no formal Computer Science education past high school so these are very inefficient.

-Please don't take these to be serious solutions.